Doctor of Nursing Practice - Nurse Anesthesia

 of graduates meet all COA and NBCRNA requirements

-Completion time: Many students can complete the program between 2 to 3 years; however, this varies with each student's commitment and requirements to complete the program.
-Our classes are offered evenings and weekends to accommodate your busy schedule.
-It will take a significant time and energy commitment on your behalf, but the reward will be worth it.
+Completion time: Students complete the program in 3 years.
+It will take a significant time and energy commitment on your behalf over 9 semesters, but the reward will be worth it.

 "I am currently doing what I love with my degree.
 I work at the hospital and provide anesthesia in a variety of hospital settings and across all patient populations.
 The most important thing I learned from Westminster was how to function as a competent, efficient, and independent practitioner.
 I was comfortable running my own cases from the start.
 I knew I had the skill set the job required and it was an easy transition into my role at the hospital."